By Anne Green

 Scientists and doctors now take meditation seriously, no longer dismissing it as incompatible with medical science.
 Advances in the field of psychiatry, and a greater willingness to properly investigate mental health issues has brought scientific respect for the healing potential of meditation.
 As is typical of the scientific mindset, many have been determined to ‘get to the bottom’ of what causes the undeniably positive effects of meditation.
 They’ve discovered a lot — but one of the most interesting (and lesser known) findings concerns the action of meditative techniques upon the vagus nerve.

 What’s the vagus nerve?
-Put simply, it’s the longest nerve in your body.
+Put simply, it’s one of the longest nerves in your body (sciatic nerve is the longest).
 The name roughly translates as ‘wandering nerve’, and it is apt.
-The vagus verve travels from your brainstem, winding down throughout your body, to finish in your abdomen.
+The vagus nerve travels from your brainstem, winding down throughout your body, to finish in your abdomen.
 On the way, it connects with many major organs, including heart and lungs.
 We’ve been aware of it for a very long time, and been similarly aware of the fact that the vagus nerve is semi-responsible for your body’s regulation of heart rate, breathing rate, digestion, and so forth.

 It was previously assumed that the vagus nerve acted more or less on its own initiative ‑- that is, without the conscious input of the individual.
 While it could certainly be influenced by external factors such as stress, diet, or motion, it acted internally, and could not be consciously influenced.
 However, research revealed the deeply interconnected way in which consciousness and physicality can influence one another — and the vagus nerve.
 Described by some as a ‘hack’ to the nervous system, the vagus nerve appears to be science’s answer to the vexed question of just how, precisely, Buddhist practices do what they do.
 And this kind of scientific verification and understanding has come just in time; more and more of us, it seems, are in need of the benefits of ‘vagal nerve stimulation’.